 Floccularia - another genus with attached gills, these larger mushrooms (up to 15cm across) also have shaggy scales on the cap and on the stem.
 These are especially like the ringed Tricholomas, so look there too.

 F. albolanaripes - dark scales on the cap.

 F. luteovirens is rumoured to occur here, with pale scales and microscopic differences.

 Tricholoma focale (zelleri) - bright orange colours, somewhat farinaceous.
 The most similar Tricholoma.

 Lastly, possibly the oddest gilled mushrooms in the PNW.
-Both of these have attached gills.
-They are small (<5cm across).
+They are usually small (<5cm across).

-Squamanita parasitizes other mushrooms, sometimes growing right through them.
-They are very rare, purple and scaly and I'm not sure what they are related to (one study suggested Phaeocollybia!) so I don't know what page to put them on, but some of them parasitize Cystoderma, which they resemble.
+Squamanita parasitizes other mushrooms, sometimes growing right through them, with the top part being Squamanita and the bottom part the original mushroom.
+They are very rare, purple and scaly and related to the Cystoderma mushrooms they often parasitize.
 Finding one would be quite an accomplishment.

 And that completes another of the most beautiful groups of mushrooms found around here.
 Unfortunately there is not recent specialized literature with colour photos and up to date information for the PNW.